-A study of war and peace according to the Bible, Christian tradition and human philosophy.
-Special attention is given to understanding the three major traditions of crusade, pacifism and just war.
-3 semester hours
+A study of war and peace according to the Bible, Christian tradition, and human philosophy.
+Special attention is given to understanding the three major traditions of crusade, pacifism, and just war.
+3 semester hrs.

-ETH 7640 The Created Order and Environmental Ethics
+ETH 7640 Ethics and Environmental Responsibility